 How Defines Where

-Conversely, if you want to listen to your podcasts in high quality on your Hi-Fi system, then listening to your podcasts anywhere on the move is likewise not a practical proposition.
+Conversely, if you want to listen to your podcasts in high quality on a Hi-Fi system, then listening to your podcasts anywhere on the move is likewise not a terribly practical proposition.

 Quality Issues